autowarefoundation/autoware/docs/IntegrationArchitecture.md

 For a use case scenario, we show some system integration based on a selection of motion planning methods such as Lattice and A* Planner.
 It is noted that not all input and output connections are displayed in order to keep the diagram readable.

-**(check if this is correct- it seems we are putting things differently in Prediction/Detection modules)**
+**(check if this is correct- it seems we are putting things differently in Prediction/Detection modules and the generated texts are far too small- manually make the diagram?)**

 1. Lattice motion planning